justAnArthur/jetbrains-in-editor-js-eval/README.md

 I developed a solution to execute only the specific code necessary for obtaining a particular result, significantly enhancing efficiency.
 For example, if we simply require the result of `a + b`, there's no need to evaluate the entire script.
-Using JavaScript AST parsing via the acorn library, my approach analyzes the user's input—either specific line numbers or custom selections—intelligently identifying and extracting only the essential variables, functions, and dependencies.
+Using JavaScript AST parsing via the acorn library, my approach analyzes the user's input — either specific line numbers or custom input — identifying and extracting only the essential variables, functions, dependencies.
 These relevant elements are then combined and executed, ensuring a targeted and efficient code evaluation process.

 The current implementation is a proof of concept, and in general simple cases the performance (time and memory) of